AsmaaAamir/CI-P2snake/README.md

 ### User Goals

-* A game that suitable for all different devices e.g. computer, laptop, mobile and tablt.
+* A game that suitable for all different devices e.g. computer, laptop, mobile and tablet.
-* Able to see the results are while they are playing the game.
+* Able to see what the results are while they are playing the game.
 * Able to see the highest score of the game.

 ### Site Owner Goals: